-Also, don’t forget that you need to 1) fill out and submit the student information form, 2) subscribe to the Wall Street Journal , and 3) subscribe to the course blog prior to the start of class on Thursday.
+Important assignments due on the second class meeting of Finance 4366 (scheduled for Thursday, January 11) include: 1) filling out and emailing the student information form as a file attachment to firstname.lastname@example.org, 2) subscribing to the Wall Street Journal, and 3) subscribing to the course blog.
 A completed Student information form is graded as a problem set and receives 100 points; if you don’t turn in a Student information form, then you will receive a 0 for this “problem set”.
-Furthermore, I count completion of tasks 2 and 3 above toward your class participation grade in Finance 4366.
+Furthermore, tasks 2 and 3 listed above count toward your class participation grade in Finance 4366.